la2050/archive/_projects/2016/3-d-space-teaches-3-d-image-creation-from-analog-photography-to-digital-virtual-reality.md

   Our internal evaluation will be based on measuring levels of continuing engagement with the public, growth of class and workshop sizes, attendance numbers at our events, and public demand for increased activities.
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Staff ","Publicity/awareness","Infrastructure
-  (building/space/vehicles etc.)","Education/training ","Technical
+  - 'Money '
+  - Volunteers
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
-  infrastructure (computers etc.)","Community outreach ","Network/relationship
+  - Technical infrastructure (computers etc.)
-  support"]
+  - 'Community outreach '
+  - Network/relationship support
 project_description: >-
   3-D SPACE will implement an ongoing program of public presentations, classes and workshops in stereoscopic 3-D history and content creation, from 3-D